2 minute read

-Alone, together — has teaching become more than providing an education in 2021?
+Did teaching become more than providing an education in 2023?

-Pupil maturity has always been an interest of teachers, but usually refers to a studious, conscientious work ethic.
-However, after a period of lockdown and isolation, educators are more aware than ever how a pupil’s character and academic drive are distinctly separate concerns.
-Indeed, more are convinced it’s no longer a secondary, incidental focus but a primary facet of their job, and as much a part of a pupil’s education as their final grades.
+Student maturity has always been an interest of teachers, but usually refers to a studious, conscientious work ethic.
+However, after COVID-19 lockdowns, educators are more aware than ever how a student’s character and academic drive are distinctly separate concerns.
+Indeed, more are convinced it’s no longer a secondary, incidental focus but a primary facet of their job, and as much a part of a student’s education as their final grades.

 Or is it even more important than that?
-Pupil wellbeing has deepened from nurturing well-rounded young people prepared ultimately to thrive as adults.
-As staff remain committed to helping them recover from another year of disruption, it’s more than reigniting their results and attainment.
-In fact, they come second this year — the 2021/22 UKI State of Technology in Education Report reveals social and emotional learning is the top strategic priority, according to 44% of educators.
+Student wellbeing has deepened from nurturing well-rounded young people prepared ultimately to thrive as adults.
+Social and emotional learning is consistently one of the top strategic priorities.

-So, what does this mean in practice for teachers’ day-to-day role, and how can you support your pupils?
+So, what does this mean in practice for teachers’ day-to-day role, and how can you support your students?

 Working on wellbeing

-Whether or not your school has a dedicated pastoral support team, pupil wellbeing is central to a teacher’s job as you have the most direct, regular contact with pupils.
+Whether or not your school has a dedicated pastoral support team, student wellbeing is central to a teacher’s job as you have the most direct, regular contact.
 You should therefore look to foster personal relationships with them, both to build trust and to understand how to tailor their lesson delivery and classroom experience to each individual.

 “[A truly exceptional school is achieved by] putting the needs of the children first, being creative and innovative, keeping up-to-date with new teaching ideas, modelling to children via strong staff relationships”